Homemade caramel popcorn is the ultimate comfort snack. This easy recipe combines buttery caramel with crunchy popcorn for a treat everyone will love.

 Recipe FAQs

-Baking soda is basically what makes the caramel corn chewy with a little bit of crunch.
-Baking soda reacts with the brown sugar and corn syrup creating small carbon dioxide air bubbles.
-This is the foaming you see in the picture above.
-After the caramel has cooled on your popcorn, the air bubbles inside the caramel create a softer texture.
+Baking soda makes the caramel corn chewy with a bit of crunch.
+It reacts with the brown sugar and corn syrup, creating small carbon dioxide air bubbles—the foaming you see in the picture above.
+After the caramel has cooled on your popcorn, the air bubbles create a softer texture.
 This softer texture means you will not be biting into hard caramel.
-Yay!
-It will literally melt in your mouth.
-Long story short, the baking soda is very important for your caramel corn!
+It will melt in your mouth.
+Long story short, baking soda is essential for your caramel corn!

 - large saucepan